 The following is a list of those dental services which will be considered as Covered Dental Expenses.
 Covered Dental Expenses are based on current dental terminology which is updated from time to time.
 The most current terms may not be shown but benefits will be based on the most current dental terminology.

 TYPE I DENTAL SERVICES Oral Evaluations

-Oral Evaluations are limited to 2 of these services in any 12 consecutive month period.
+Oral Evaluations are limited to 2 of these services in any Calendar Year.

 Bitewing X-rays